glassesneo/saohime/.github/README.md

     # Get the entities which have `Circle` component
     circleQuery: [All[Circle]]
 ) {.system.} =
-  for entity in circleQuery:
+  for entity, circle in circleQuery[Circle]:
-    let circle = entity[Circle]
     circle.radius += 1
     if circle.radius > 150:
       entity.delete()